Drata Pricing 2026: Plans, Real Costs & What's Not on the Website

 Hidden Costs to Budget For

 Implementation fees up to $25,000.
-Drata's implementation packages range from basic onboarding (included in most tiers) to comprehensive readiness assessments and gap remediation support ($5,000–$25,000 depending on scope).
-This is not disclosed upfront — ask explicitly during the sales conversation whether implementation costs are included or quoted separately [2][4].
+Drata's implementation packages range from basic onboarding to comprehensive readiness assessments and gap remediation support ($10,000–$25,000 depending on scope).
+This is not always disclosed upfront — ask explicitly during the sales conversation whether implementation costs are included or quoted separately [2][4].

 Renewal price increases.
-Drata contracts typically include annual price escalators of 5–10% at renewal.
+Drata contracts typically include annual price escalators of 5–10%, and several reviewers report sharper renewal uplifts of 10–25%.
 Multi-year commitments lock in initial rates.

 Custom integration fees.
 Custom integrations beyond Drata's pre-built library cost $5,000–$10,000 each, typically negotiated at the Enterprise tier.

 Audit fees are separate.
 Drata does not include external auditor fees.
-Budget $10,000–$50,000 per framework for your external certification audit [1].
+Budget $12,000–$100,000 per framework for your external certification audit, depending on scope and auditor [1][5].

 Sharp renewal increases.
 Several G2 and TrustRadius reviewers cite significant renewal price increases as a pain point.
 Budget at list pricing from year one, not at the discounted year-one rate [5].